 Section 9.
-There shall be authorized a society, for administrative purposes, titled the "International Society," whose membership may consist of any Compatriots living in any foreign country where no State Society has been authorized or organized pursuant to this Bylaw.
+There shall be authorized a society titled the "International Society," whose membership may consist of any Compatriots living in any foreign country where no State Society has been authorized or organized pursuant to this Bylaw.
+The International Society shall be treated as a State Society for all purposes.